ukmars/ukmarsbot/hardware/readme.md

 # UKMARSBOT HARDWARE

-In this directory you will find PDF versions of the schematics as well as copies of the zipped Gerber files needed  for manufacture.
+In these directories you will find PDF versions of the schematics as well as copies of the zipped Gerber files needed  for manufacture.

 The BOM files (where present) will list the component values to aid assembly.